toby1984/terrain/README.md

 - using a FloatBuffer instead of float[] is vastly faster (I blame this on the array bounds checking but maybe this is really because FloatBuffer#set()/#get() gets compiled using intrinsics)
 - using a one-dimensional array instead of a two-dimensional one (and calculating offsets by doing y*width+x) is faster by quite some margin, probably because of better cache locality and less array-bounds checking.
 Also really convenient if you frequently need to iterate over all elements in the array.
+- Having not used OpenGL for a long time time I got quickly reminded how ugly the API is ... functions that take 10 parameters, half of them ints .... beautiful :/